 One of the best ways to build a credit score without falling into credit card debt is to keep a low limit.
 This is a fantastic option for college students who feel they don’t have the willpower to manage their debt.
-With a low limit, you’re more likely to consider your spending as that maxed out status will come a lot quicker.
+With a low limit, you’re more likely to consider your spending as that maxed-out status will come to a lot quicker.

 3. Track Your Credit Score

 For many college students, getting a credit card is the first foray into building a credit score.
 If you haven’t had any credit-eligible bills in the past, there’s nothing to base a score on.

 Keep an eye on your credit score and watch out for negative items.
 The sooner you can work on removing negative items from credit reports, the better.

 For many, college is a time to let loose, make new friends, and experience new things while pursuing an education.
 It’s easy to keep swiping to support those experiences, even when the funds aren’t there to support it.

 When you take on the adult responsibility of getting a credit card, you need to be intentional with your spending.
 Consider where your money is going and take the time to look at your statements each month.
 Use an app like Mint to set a budget and send you notifications when you’re overspending.